JAMA June 25, 2019

 Multicenter, Japan

-Population Patients undergoing percutaneous coronary intervention (PCI) with cobalt-chromium everolimus-eluting stents.
+Population Patients undergoing percutaneous coronary intervention (PCI) with cobalt-chromium everolimus-eluting stents (62% stable coronary artery disease, 38% acute coronary syndrome).

-Intervention One month of dual antiplatelet therapy (aspirin and clopidogrel) followed by clopidogrel monotherapy for 12 months.
+Intervention 1 month of DAPT (aspirin + P2Y12 inhibitor) followed by clopidogrel monotherapy (75 mg/day) up to 12 months.

-Outcome A composite of cardiovascular death, myocardial infarction, ischemic or hemorrhagic stroke, definite stent thrombosis, or Thrombolysis in Myocardial Infarction (TIMI) major or minor bleeding at 12 months.
+Outcome Composite of cardiovascular death, myocardial infarction (MI), ischemic or hemorrhagic stroke, definite stent thrombosis, or TIMI major or minor bleeding at 12 months.

 Study Limitations